MTecknology/website/content/challenges/simple-ip-echo.md

 ;?>
 ```

-That seems simple and light enough.
-Why add PHP into the mix though.
+That seems simple and light enough ... but why add PHP into the mix at all?
 It's very much so an added bloat.
 Apache is enough of a bloat without
 adding the extra bloat of PHP.